ansys/pyensight/doc/source/calc_functions.rst

     ω/μ > 1: flow locally dominated by rotation, β2 > 2/π

 **References**

+For more information, see these references:

-    #.
-Jeong, J. and Hussain, F., "On the identification
-       of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.
+- Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.

-    #.
-Laurent Graftieaux, Marc Michard, & Nathalie
-       Grosjean "Combining PIV, POD and vortex identification algorithms for the study of unsteady turbulent swirling flows", Institute Of Physics Publishing Ltd in UK, Measurement Science & Technology, 12 (2001)
+- Laurent Graftieaux, Marc Michard, & Nathalie Grosjean "Combining PIV, POD and vortex identification algorithms for the study of unsteady turbulent swirling flows", Institute Of Physics Publishing Ltd in UK, Measurement Science & Technology, 12 (2001), pp. 1422-1429.
-       1422-1429.

-    #.
-PSA via Distene (personal communication).
+- PSA via Distene (personal communication).